The Data We Forgot We Had: A Tagging System for Research Serendipity

 - "How does cost of living vary across California metros?"

-- "Can we convert nominal income to real purchasing power?"
+- "Can I convert nominal income to real purchasing power?"

 - "Are policy benefits worth the same in SF vs. Fresno?"